yashkapoor-dev/sampleGit/README.md

-sampleGit
+# sampleGit

-YashKapoor is learning git forking and pull requests
+YashKapoor is learning git forking and pull requests.